fredemandensGit/MBML_explainer/README.md

 If you want to run the preprocess steps yourself, then go to to download the 2010 data [here](https://www.kaggle.com/datasets/yuanyuwendymu/airline-delay-and-cancellation-data-2009-2018) (It is quite big)

 When downloaded, unpack this together with the zipped weather data and run the preprocess step in the explainer notebook.

+In the case where you simply want to run with our preprocessed dataset - skip to the exploratory part of the explainer notebook.